Anna Genovese: Business ventures

-While raising three children (her biological daughter with Gerard, Marie; Nancy, Vito's daughter with the late Donata Ragone; and Phillip, her son with Vito), Anna also ran nightclubs and gay and drag bars in Lower Manhattan, whose profits she siphoned to the crime syndicate and Vito, exiled in Italy, who donated to Benito Mussolini's fascist party and supplied cocaine for Mussolini's son.
+While raising three children (her biological daughter with Gerard, Marie; Nancy, Vito's daughter with the late Donata Ragone; and Phillip, her son with Vito), Anna also ran nightclubs, gay bars, and drag bars in Lower Manhattan, whose profits she siphoned to the crime syndicate and Vito, exiled in Italy, who donated to Benito Mussolini's fascist party and supplied cocaine for Mussolini's son.

 Club Caravan

 Anna's first club, Club Caravan, opened in 1939 at 578 West Broadway.
 Singers and other kinds of performers provided the entertainment, individuals like drag king Malvina Schwartz, also known as Buddy "Bubbles" Kent, whose 1983 Lesbian Herstory Archives oral history chronicles her time spent there.

 Anna later testified against her own club when she appeared in Freehold, New Jersey's Superior Court in 1953.
-She also named Club Savannah and Moroccan Village, run by other mobsters, but the latter as one of her husband's hang-outs.
+She also named Club Savannah and Moroccan Village, run by other mobsters, but the latter was one of her husband's hang-outs.

 Club 82

 While Vito was in hiding abroad, Anna became hostess of Club 82, a gay bar located at 82 E. 4th St., between Second Avenue and the Bowery in Manhattan, which started in October 1950.
 There, Anna cultivated a vibrant gay scene.
 The club's tagline was "Who's No Lady," and its drag revues featured both male and female impersonators.
 Kitt Russell, dubbed "America's top femme mimic" by Walter Winchell, hosted many of the shows, and countless acts performed in them, such as female impersonators Sonne Teal, Kim Christy, and Mel Michaels.
 Revues were long and elaborate, replete with sets and costumes, and with titles like Sincapades of 1954, A Vacation in Color, Fun-Fair for '57, and Time Out for Fun.
-According to Anna's eldest grandson, Frank, at 4:38 in Chapter 12 of Mob Queens, Anna supported show biz acts in their nascence, such as Barbra Streisand.
+According to Anna's eldest grandson, Frank, at 4:38 in Chapter 12 of Mob Queens, Anna supported show biz acts in their nascency, such as Barbra Streisand.

 The venue would later come under investigation with a potential loss of its liquor license, allegedly orchestrated by vindictive Vito to spite Anna.
-In testifying against her own clubs, Anna stated that the Club 82 was gang-owned.
-Her testimony ostensibly served to shift the blame from solely herself to her husband Vito's associates who had presided over, and allegedly monitored her activities running the club, while Vito was in exile in Italy.
+In testifying against her own clubs, Anna stated that Club 82 was gang-owned.
+Her testimony ostensibly served to shift the blame from solely herself to her husband Vito's associates who had presided over and allegedly monitored her activities running the club while Vito was in exile in Italy.

 The State Liquor Authority had previously revoked Club 82's liquor license on account of "disorderly conduct," which was code at the time for infractions involving things like serving alcohol to gay people, or people suspected of being gay.

 Anna left the club in the late 1960s in order to focus more on her family, but the venue lasted into the 1970s.